akavalar/SSAS-on-a-shoestring/README.md

 Note that this is a POC-type-of code; it just illustrates the approach and doesn't purport to be optimized in any way.

-1. Load all modules and .NET assemblies used by the code.
+Step 1: Load all modules and .NET assemblies used by the code.
 ```
 import psutil, subprocess, random, os, zipfile, shutil, clr, sys, pandas